llm-inference-aad/llm-inference/docs/git_workflow.md

 -   **Prerequisites**:
     -   At least one reviewer has approved the changes.
-    -   All CI/CD checks (e.g., tests, linting, builds) are passing.
+    -   All CI/CD checks if applicable (e.g., tests, linting, builds) are passing.

 -   **Merge Strategy**:
     -   Use **Squash and Merge**.
 This combines all of the feature branch's commits into a single, clean commit on the `main` branch.
 The commit message should be the PR title and description.